 The thesis changed by implying the main points, instead of stating them directly.
 Even though the words were changed, the overall meaning did not change.
 Other ways to restate a thesis include reversing the order of the clauses or using different word forms (e.g., adjective to noun: essential > the importance).

 Apply your thesis to general contexts

-Connect your thesis back to the general topics you mentioned in your introduction.
+- You could mirror your introduction and connect your thesis back to the general topics you mentioned in your introduction.

 Give a closing statement